GP Negligence Claims | No Win No Fee

 As it stands, a person’s GP (general practitioner) is usually trustworthy and greatly appreciated.
 However, there are instances when negligence occurs.
 If you have suffered an injury as the result of a medical accident or complication, then it might be that your GP acted negligently.
 In cases such as these, you could potentially claim GP negligence compensation.

 Negligence from healthcare professionals can lead to a worsening of an existing condition or can even cause new, more problematic conditions.
 It can even result in death.

 Whether a GP has provided an incorrect diagnosis or has prescribed the wrong medication, negligence can be damaging.
 They could have also failed to act on test results in the correct way or failed to refer a patient to the correct specialist.
 Errors like this can harm your health, your home life and your finances.

-- Complete a contact form to get a callback
+- Completing a contact form to get a callback

-- Use the live chat feature on your screen to contact your local advisor
+- Using the live chat feature on your screen

 Select a section:

 - Examples Of GP Negligence